Heinrich Emil Timerding

 Heinrich Carl Franz Emil Timerding (23 January 1873 in Strasbourg – 30 April 1945 in Braunschweig) was a German mathematician, professor at the Braunschweig University of Technology, mainly known for his contributions to probability theory.

 He was awarded the Brunswick and the Prussian War Merit Cross, the Ritterkreuz (Knight's Cross) of the Order of Henry the Lion, and in 1938 the Nazi Civil Service Faithful Service Medal.

-In 1900 he attended at Columbia University in New York City the American Mathematical Society's summer meeting, where he read a paper.
+In 1900 he attended Columbia University in New York City the American Mathematical Society's summer meeting, where he read a paper.